Stephanie Tubbs Jones Child Welfare Services Program

 How may assistance be used?

 Funds may be used for the following purposes: (a) protecting and promoting the welfare of all children; (b) preventing the abuse, neglect, or exploitation of children; (c) supporting at-risk families through services that allow children to remain with their families or return to their families in a timely manner; (d) promoting the safety, permanence, and well-being of children in foster care and adoptive families; and (e) providing training, professional development, and support to ensure a well-qualified workforce.
-State and Tribal grantees may spend no more than 10 percent of the Federal allocation under Title IV-B, Subpart 1 for administrative costs.
-States may also not spend (or use as required matching funds) more Title IV-B, Subpart 1, funds for child care, foster care maintenance and adoption assistance payments than the State expended for those purposes in FY 2005.
-In addition, the amount of state expenditures of non-Federal funds for foster care maintenance payments that may be used as match for the Title IV-B, Subpart 1 award may not exceed the amount of such non-Federal expenditures applied as state match for title IV-B, subpart 1 for the FY 2005 grant.
+State and Tribal recipients may spend no more than 10 percent of the Federal allocation under Title IV-B, Subpart 1 for administrative costs.
+Also, states may also not spend more Title IV-B, Subpart 1, funds for child care, foster care maintenance and adoption assistance payments than the State expended for those purposes in FY 2005.
+In addition, the amount of state expenditures of non-Federal funds for foster care maintenance payments that may be used as match for the Title IV-B, Subpart 1 award may not exceed the amount of such non-Federal expenditures applied as state match for title IV-B, Subpart 1 for the FY 2005 grant.

 What are the requirements after being awarded this opportunity?